Updated: Oct 25, 2020

 Scroll down to view samples

-**NOTE** IF YOU DO NOT YET HAVE A PAPER BACK COPY OF Raising PEARLS: Prepared, Empowered, Armored, Loved & Secure Children, you can receive it at 50% off by watching this slide show and following the simple directions at the end OR you can purchase the book at Amazon or another online bookstore.
-Send a copy of your receipt to firstname.lastname@example.org to receive 1 laminated paperdoll set free (choose from my store).
+**NOTE** IF YOU DO NOT YET HAVE A PAPER BACK COPY OF Raising PEARLS: Prepared, Empowered, Armored, Loved & Secure Children, you can receive one of my paper doll sets FREE by watching this slide show and following the simple directions at the end.

 Once you have received your activity book Raising PEARLS: Prepared, Empowered, Armored, Restored, Loved & Secure Children, these are the suggested steps to assemble it with your child.
 Once you are finished, it will be a treasured keepsake!